 The EMS Division of South Orange Rescue Squad provides standby EMS coverage at UNC Football, Basketball, and Baseball athletic events, in addition to various special events such as high school football games, 5k's, and community festivals in the Chapel Hill/Carrboro area.

-The EMS Division also jointly staffs an ALS ambulance with one Orange County Paramedic and two South Orange EMTs, called Medic 8.
+The EMS Division also staffs a BLS ambulance with two South Orange EMTs.
 This fully functional ambulance runs in the regular 9-1-1 system, responding to the citizens of Orange County.

 South Orange Rescue Squad is also the on-call medical provider for unplanned emergency situations such as structure fires or to address a need for additional coverage.
 When "paged-out," we can quickly assemble resources to staff an ambulance to respond to both community medical calls or to provide support for fire-fighting efforts.

 Prospective members are interviewed and evaluated by the existing Membership Committee before being brought into the organization as Cadets.
 These Cadets undergo a rigorous training process before they earn regular status and are able to act independently.
 The training includes 48 hours a month actively working on an ambulance, either through the Orange County EMS System or for SORS, in addition to specialized training sessions designed to supplement their medical expertise.
 Each cadet is also assigned to a Lieutenant, to monitor and mentor him or her throughout their preceptorship.
 It takes provisional members an average of 6 months to complete all the training requirements, after which they undergo an intense cut-loose process involving tests of their medical and operational knowledge.